This section explains concepts such as trust accounting, recording fees (WIP) and billing client’s.

 - Remove bad characters (such as quotation marks) from email addresses automatically.

 - Change the sending of invoices to be batched.
-They’ll still go out asap, but will be done 1 at a time, which will allow only the offending invoice to ‘bounce’ back to the user as an issue.
+They’ll still go out ASAP, but are processed one at a time, which allows only the offending invoice to ‘bounce’ back to the user as an issue.
+The issue will identify the problem with the email (e.g. invalid domain).

 How do I account for VAT when I capture an expense with VAT directly into the business cashbook?¶

 You do not capture directly into the Cash Book.
-Input VAT can only be derived from a suppliers tax invoice (even if an alternatively accepted invoice such as an insurance premium).
+Input VAT can only be derived from a suppliers tax invoice (even if an alternatively accepted invoice such as thr policy for an insurance premium can be used as the invoice).

 To follow correct procedure without introducing additional work, LawPracticeZA has introduced the option of immediate payment on Suppliers Invoices.